Stone Alone

-Stone Alone is the second solo studio album by the Rolling Stones' bass guitarist Bill Wyman.
-It was released in 1976 by Rolling Stones Records.
-The album reached number 166 on the Billboard 200.
+Stone Alone is the second solo studio album by the English rock musician Bill Wyman, released on 27 February 1976 by Rolling Stones Records.
+The album reached No. 166 on the US Billboard 200.

-Van Morrison plays the saxophone in "A Quarter to Three".
-Joe Walsh, Dr. John, Ron Wood, Al Kooper, Nicky Hopkins, and Jim Keltner played on the album.
+Van Morrison plays saxophone in "A Quarter to Three".
+Joe Walsh, Dr. John, Ronnie Wood, Al Kooper, Nicky Hopkins, and Jim Keltner played on the album.

-Bill Wyman is also the author of a book called Stone Alone: The Story of a Rock 'n' Roll Band, not to be confused with this album.
+Bill Wyman is also the author of a book called Stone Alone: The Story of a Rock 'n' Roll Band (1990), not to be confused with this album.

 Critical reception

-In a retrospective review, AllMusic rated the album one and a half stars out of five.
-They noted "Apache Woman" and "Quarter to Three" but cautioned that "highlights like these are few and far between and this problem reduces Stone Alone to a curio that should only be sought out by Bill Wyman fans and Rolling Stones completists."
-They criticized the album for lacking "the focus and solid songs of the previous album and ends up feeling like the typical rock star's ego-trip side project.
+In a retrospective review, Donald Guarisco of AllMusic rated the album one and a half stars out of five.
+He noted "Apache Woman" and "Quarter to Three" but cautioned that "highlights like these are few and far between and this problem reduces Stone Alone to a curio that should only be sought out by Bill Wyman fans and Rolling Stones completists."
+He criticized the album for lacking "the focus and solid songs of the previous album and ends up feeling like the typical rock star's ego-trip side project.
 Stone Alone can't be faulted for ambition, though: nearly every song tries out a different musical style ('50s-style rock, disco, and reggae) and Wyman enlists a veritable who's who of guest musicians (everyone from Dr. John to Al Kooper to Joe Walsh) to bring the songs to life."